SamapriyaTrivedi/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 # Coursera - Getting and Cleaning Data

-## Course Description
-This course is offered by Johns Hopkins University which covers the basic ways that data can be obtained.
-The course also covers how to obtain data from the web, from APIs, from databases and from colleagues in various formats.
-It also covers the basics of data cleaning and how to make data “tidy”.
-Tidy data dramatically speed downstream data analysis tasks.
-The course covers the components of a complete data set including raw data, processing instructions, codebooks, and processed data.

 ## Assignment Problem
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.